bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 class BudgetManager {
   constructor(private settings: BudgetSettings, private budget: Budget) {}

-  // The main problem with the code is the CQS violation: here effects are mixed with logic.
+  // The main problem with the code is the CQS violation: here, effects are mixed with logic.
   // This class simultaneously validates the data and updates the budget value... checkIncome(record: Record): MoneyAmount | boolean {
     if (record.createdAt > this.budget.endsAt) return false;